arkency/posts/posts/2014-02-16-from-feature-vision-to-stories.md

 should be moved or you can do it based on your judgment and knowledge about project priorities.
 If everything from spec is done, mark it as done as you do with the rest of the tickets.
-If get the knowledge in the meantime that there are more important issues and your team should stop working on features listed in the spec, then it might be a good idea to put it out of backlog, until the customer decides to bring
+If you get the knowledge in the meantime that there are more important issues and your team should stop working on features listed in the spec, then it might be a good idea to put it out of backlog, until the customer decides to bring